 It goes without saying that you cannot go camping without a tent.
 However, buying the perfect camping tent for you and your family can make a big difference.
 So, what should you look out for when purchasing one?

 Size is dictated by the number of people coming along for the camping trip.
-If the camping trip involves your family or a large group of friends, then you’ll need a big tent.
-The best option being the 6 person tent.
+If the camping trip involves your family or a large group of friends, then you’ll need a large family tent.
+The best option would be the 6-person tent.

 6 person tents are obviously big enough for a large number of people.
 Purchasing such a tent will mean less luggage, and less stress when packing.
 If you have an SUV, you could even buy a special SUV tent that can attach onto the back of the vehicle – if this is something you might be interested in, you can learn more here about how these tents work so you can decide if an SUV tent could be a good option for your camping trips.

 Quality is a major factor to consider before purchasing a tent.
 The tent will act as your shelter for a couple of days.
 Hence, you want to make sure that it protects you and everybody else from the harsh conditions.

 So, what makes a good quality tent?
 Look out for the ones that are made out of polyester.
 Ensure that the polyester tent indicates that it has been coated with Polyurethane, making it waterproof.
 Look out for the quality of stitching as well.